wizeline/wize-docs/onboarding/README.md

   Are new-hires being inculturated “correctly?"<br>
   What onboarding is done by several teams/pods/projects that this program could "centralize?"

-## Notes for Project “Owners” / “Champions”
+## Additional Notes

+### All

+Make every interaction with the new-hires as “safe” for them to admit ignorance/inexperience as possible.
+Encourage questions and “reward” them with positive feedback.

+### Coaches

+- When discussing any given technical aspect of your project or its development, please ask the new-hires how familiar they are.
+Be prepared to provide education on any given topic &mdash; no matter how eager you are to make progress on the project.
+- Leverage any and all available expertise for teaching/coaching the new-hires: you, other “experienced” employees, one or more of the new-hires themselves, _etc._

+### Product Owners

 - As noted [above](#internal-projects), Internal Projects should be developed using appropriate tools, frameworks, _etc._, to be successful.
 However, when several suitable options are available, give preference to items/combinations not already in use by other projects so as to maintain “coverage” of tools, technologies, _etc._, in use in platform and services.
-- Make every interaction with the new-hires as “safe” for them to admit ignorance/inexperience as possible.
-Encourage questions and “reward” them with positive feedback.
-- When discussing any given technical aspect of your project or its development, please ask the new-hires how familiar they are.
-Be prepared to provide education on any given topic — no matter how eager you are to make progress on the project.
-- Leverage any and all available expertise for teaching/coaching the new-hires: you, other “experienced” employees, one or more of the new-hires themselves, etc.
 - As much as possible, be more “customer/client” or “Product Owner” and less “architect” or “lead engineer”
    - Explain stories, goals, values, _etc._
    - Be open to new/different ideas, approaches, _etc._
-   - Leave as many opportunities for creative input and decision-making at all levels (_e.g._, from user experience to coding) as possible to create as many opportunities for the new-hires to feel empowered, trusted, respected, invested, _etc._
+   - Leave as many opportunities for creative input and decision-making at all levels (_e.g._, from user experience to architecture coding) as possible to create as many opportunities for the new-hires to feel empowered, trusted, respected, invested, _etc._
 - Think as “widely” and creatively as possible for onboarding & educational opportunities in your project(s)
    - Web
    - Mobile